JuHubby/GraphQL-Restaurant-Data-Exercise/README.md

 ## Description of the project:
- This repository is the code of json starting from on a constructed schema, using GraphQL schema language and then The root provides a resolver function for each API endpoint for your use. feel free to fork this repo for you use.
+ This repository contains JSON code based on a constructed schema, utilizing the GraphQL schema language.
+The root of the repository provides resolver functions for each API endpoint for your convenience.
+Feel free to fork this repository for your own use

 ## How to Run:
-you can run this code in the [localhost:5500/graphql](localhost:5500/graphql) link, after npm install and node index.js. meks sure youare usng node version over 16 version
+You can execute this code at the link <localhost:5500/graphql> after running npm install and node index.js.
+Make sure you are using Node version 16 or higher.

 ## License information:
 MIT license.